dharmateja36/NEURONEST-AI-CHATBOT-FOR-DATA-SCIENCE-DEPT-SJSU/README.md

 Modeling and Optimization: Neuronest's core functionality is brought to life through a series of advanced modeling techniques, each meticulously implemented within dedicated Jupyter notebooks.

-GPT Fine-Tuning: Explore the nuances of fine-tuning GPT3.5 to suit the intricacies of SJSU's domain-specific needs in the GPT_Fine_tuned.ipynb file.
+GPT Fine-Tuning: Explore the nuances of fine-tuning GPT3.5 to suit the complexities of SJSU's domain-specific needs in the GPT_Fine_tuned.ipynb file.

-LLama2 Integration: Delve into the intricacies of integrating the LLama2 model for enhanced performance in the llama_7b_fine_tuning.ipynb file.
+LLama2 Integration: Delve into the complexity of integrating the LLama2 model for enhanced performance in the llama_7b_fine_tuning.ipynb file.

 Hybrid Model Implementation: Experience the unparalleled effectiveness of Neuronest's hybrid approach, seamlessly blending the power of GPT and RAG models to achieve superior performance.
 Witness this synergy firsthand within the RAG_GPT.ipynb file.